rode/grafeas-elasticsearch/README.md

     - Remove `--build` if you have already built the local images against the latest code.
    Skipping build will significantly improve startup time.
 1. `make integration`
+   - Can be continuously run between docker-compose resets.
+   Tests generate UUIDs for resources, to avoid collisions between runs.
 1. `docker-compose down`